yuanming-hu/fc4/README.md

 **Change log:**
+- May 22, 2018:
+   - Added some FAQs.
 - April 25, 2018: **Released network definition scripts and training instructions**.
 TODO:
-   - update `config.py` for reproducing benchmark numbers.
+   - Update `config.py` for more datasets and benchmarks.
    - Upgrade `python` version from `2.7` to `3.5+`. **Please use python 2.7 for now.**
-   - Remove internal project code and release all the other scripts.
-   - Retrain on datasets to get a tensorflow `1.7` compatible pretrained model.
 - April 15, 2018: Started preparing for code release.

 ## The Problem, the Challenge, and Our Solution